 First, encryption algorithms don't last forever.
 They are only secure and "state-of-the-art" until someone figures out how to break them.
-Explain this to your management, and then tell them that you have learned that AES has been broken.
-[WHEN].
+Explain this to your management, and then tell them that you have learned that AES was broken in 2013 by MySQIFTM mathematician professor Albert Carlson, Ph.D. and published at DEFCON that year.
+Dr. Carlson is a highly-consulted encryption expert by IEEE.